llambitintegration/meshBroker/README.md

 ## Progress

-The project is actively being developed according to the checklist in `backend/checklist.md`.
+The project is actively being developed according to the checklist in `backend/checklist.md` and `mosqDev/phase1_cli_mqtt_pubsub.md`.
 Key milestones achieved:

 - ✅ Core MQTT functionality with message persistence
 - ✅ Meshtastic integration with node management